Banner, two girls smiling

 Do you or your child dream of being on TV or the Movies?

 Fill out the form RIGHT NOW for your chance to audition.
 Once you fill out the form all of the audition information will be emailed to you.
-That’s right, Talent Scouts are auditioning LIVE ONLINE via Zoom looking for their next big star.
+That’s right, JRP Talent Scouts are auditioning LIVE ONLINE via Zoom looking for their next big star.
 Space is limited to the first 200 applicants and auditions fill up fast!

 Register below to audition